adamranieri/2301-ReactNative/java/oop.md

         - IntelliJ shortcut: Right-Click + Generate + Implement Methods + Select methods that you want to override (taken from the parent class)
     - Interface
         - An interface is totally abstract (no concrete methods*)
+            - Exceptions are default and static methods
         - An interface only has abstract methods and must be *implemented* instead of extended
 - Example:
+    - Shape has abstract area method which is filled out in child classes